 Parents apply for admission to the LA where their child lives.
 For children who live in the Devon County Council area,1 applications are made at www.devon.gov.uk/admissionsonline.
 A hard copy of the common application form, called the D-CAF1, is available on request from the LA.
 Every LA provides its own application forms.
-Whichever LA receives it, devon.gov.uk/admissionsonline.
-A hard copy of the common application form, called the D-CAF1, is available on request from the LA.
-Every LA provides its own application forms.
-Whichever LA receives it, devon.gov.uk/admissionsonline.
-A hard copy of the common application form, called the D-CAF1, is available on request from the LA.
-Every LA provides its own application forms.
-Whichever LA receives it, devon.gov.uk/admissionsonline.
-On the common application forms are admission and the common application forms are admissionsonline.
+Whichever LA receives it, details of an application naming this school will be forwarded to Devon to be managed under Devon's admission arrangements.